If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Prevent pearl yellowing by storing them in ventilated areas and wearing them frequently.
+• Prevent yellowing by storing pearls in a breathable bag and wearing them frequently to maintain hydration.

 How Often to Clean Freshwater Pearls

-Ideally, you should clean freshwater pearls after every wear.
-This doesn’t need to take too long.
-Simply wipe them with a dry jewelry cloth.
-If they’re particularly dirty or oily, use a dampened jewelry cloth and lay them flat to dry completely before storing or wearing them again.
+You should clean freshwater pearls after every wear.
+It does not need to be a long process.
+Simply wipe them down with a soft, dry jewelry cloth.
+If they have visible dirt or sweat on them, use a damp cloth.
+Always lay them flat to air dry completely before you store them.

 Pro Tip